rust-lang/book/src/ch05-01-method-syntax.md

 ## Method Syntax

-*Methods* are similar to functions: they're declared with the `fn` keyword and their name, they can take arguments and return values, and they contain some code that gets run when they're called from somewhere else.
-Methods are different from functions, however, because they're defined within the context of a struct (or an enum or a trait object, which we will cover in Chapters 6 and 23 respectively), and their first argument is always `self`, which represents the instance of the struct that the method is being called on.
+*Methods* are similar to functions: they’re declared with the `fn` keyword and their name, they can take arguments and return values, and they contain some code that gets run when they’re called from somewhere else.
+Methods are different from functions, however, because they’re defined within the context of a struct (or an enum or a trait object, which we will cover in Chapters 6 and 13, respectively), and their first argument is always `self`, which represents the instance of the struct that the method is being called on.

 ### Defining Methods

-Let's change our `area` function that takes a `Rectangle` instance as an argument and instead make an `area` method defined on the `Rectangle` struct:
+Let’s change our `area` function that takes a `Rectangle` instance as an argument and instead make an `area` method defined on the `Rectangle` struct:

 ```rust